AdaGold/viewing-party/README.md

 - If the title is not a movie in the user's watchlist:
   - return the `user_data`

+Note: For Waves 2, 3, 4, and 5, your implementation of each of the functions should not modify `user_data`.

 ### Wave 2

 1. The first two tests are about a `get_watched_avg_rating()` function.